This information is intended for use by health professionals

 Halofantrine: Fluconazole can increase halofantrine plasma concentration due to an inhibitory effect on CYP3A4.
 Concomitant use of fluconazole and halofantrine has the potential to increase the risk of cardiotoxicity (prolonged QT interval, torsades de pointes) and consequently sudden heart death.
 This combination should be avoided (see section 4.4).

 Concomitant use that should be used with caution:

-Amiodarone: Concomitant administration of fluconazole with amiodarone may result in QT prolongation.
-Caution must be exercised if the concomitant use of fluconazole and amiodarone is necessary, notably with high dose fluconazole (800 mg).
+Amiodarone: Concomitant administration of fluconazole with amiodarone may increase QT prolongation.
+Therefore caution should be taken when both drugs are combined, notably with high dose fluconazole (800 mg).

 Concomitant use of the following other medicinal products lead to precautions and dose adjustments:

 The effect of other medicinal products on fluconazole

 Hydrochlorothiazide: In a pharmacokinetic interaction study, co-administration of multiple-dose hydrochlorothiazide to healthy volunteers receiving fluconazole increased plasma concentrations of fluconazole by 40%.
 An effect of this magnitude should not necessitate a change in the fluconazole dose regimen in subjects receiving concomitant diuretics.